Bodies of man and woman pulled from Delaware River, child found alone in car

 It was just before 6 a.m.
-Thursday when a woman's body was removed from the Delaware River near the 700 block of Columbus Boulevard.
+Thursday when the woman's body was removed from the Delaware River near the 700 block of Columbus Boulevard.

-A body of man, believed to be in his 30s, was later found in the same area of the river.
+The body of a man, believed to be in his 30s, was later found in the same area of the river.

-Police say it was early as detectives were looking over the scene when they noticed a Nissan SUV with its back open with a pink child's bike inside.
+As detectives were looking over the scene they noticed a Nissan SUV with its back hatch open and a pink child's bike inside.

 At first police reported the two were married but their family paints a different picture.
 The brother of the woman came to the scene and said his sister and the father of her child were not married.